raymond-w-ko/omegacomplete.vim/README.md

 can just use with the solution file provided.

 ## Important Tip
-You really should map 'Tab' (or favorit equivalent completion key) to this.
+You really should map 'Tab' (or favorite equivalent completion key) to this.
 Otherwise, this plugin becomes somewhat useless.
-I didn't map this by default as I don't want to trample anyones default keybinds
+I didn't map this by default because I don't want to trample anyone's default keybinds.

 Example of what to place in your vimrc:
 <pre>